 Preference Description Entry

-System Password System Passwords
+System Password ls

 BMC Web console admin password Password for the BMC Web console admin user account.
-You need to set a password for the BMC Web console to support the software installation and troubleshooting, but you can also use the BMC Web console to remotely monitor and administer the system as summarized in "Configuring the BMCs for Remote System Management" on page 168.
+You need to set a password for the BMC Web console to support the software installation and troubleshooting, but you can also use the BMC Web console to remotely monitor and administer the system as summarized in "Configuring the BMCs for Remote System Management" on page 174.
 The password, which is case-sensitive, must be a

-Preference Description Entry string of 8 to 16 alphanumeric characters and must start with an alphabetical character.
-The special characters - (hyphen), (underscore), and @ (at-sign) are allowed.
-Note: Do not use the special characters #, !, or \$ in the BMC Web console admin password.
+Preference Description Entry string of 8 to 16 alphanumeric characters (with an exception for the default password of admin) and must start with an alphabetical character.
+The following special characters are allowed: - (hyphen), (underscore), @ (at-sign), % (percent sign), # (pound sign), \ (backslash), . (period), (asterisk).
 Password for the zenadmin user account of the ztC Endurance Standby OS and Management VM.
-You log in to the Standby OS to install the system software, as described in "Installing VMware ESXi and Deploying the Management VM" on page 160.
+You log in to the Standby OS to install the system software, as described in "Installing VMware ESXi and Deploying the Management VM" on page 166.
 Specifying a new password for the zenadmin account during the software installation replaces the default password (zenadmin).
 Management zenadmin password Most users never need to access the console of the Management VM, but you need to set this password for it to support the software installation, system operations, and troubleshooting, if needed.
-The password, which is case-sensitive, must be a string of 8 to 20 alphanumeric characters and must contain both upper- and lowercase alphabetical characters.
+The password, which is case-sensitive, must be a string of 6 to 20 alphanumeric characters and must contain both upper- and lowercase alphabetical characters.
 It cannot be the same as the username.
-The following special characters are allowed: - (hyphen), (underscore), @ (at-sign), % (percent sign), & (ampersand), # (pound sign), \ (backslash), . (period), \$ (dollar sign), (asterisk).
+The following special characters are allowed: - (hyphen), (underscore), @ (at-sign), % (percent sign), & (ampersand), # (pound sign), . (period), \$ (dollar sign), (asterisk), ! (exclamation point).
 ESXi root pass- word Password for the root user account of the ESXi host.